joaopjt/africa.js/README.md

 # África
-Africa is a fulfilled query builder that runs over SQL Server, SQLite, MySQL and PostgreSQL.
+África is a fulfilled query builder that runs over SQL Server, SQLite, MySQL and PostgreSQL.

 ## Getting Started